-White-faced whistling ducks are social birds that gather in large flocks that can number more than 1,000 individuals.
-When it comes to breeding, though, they nest individually or in small groups.
+While breeding, they nest individually or in small groups.
 This species is believed to be perennially monogamous, meaning that males and females form pairs that stay together even outside of breeding season.
 The rainy season typically marks the start of the breeding season.
 Nests may be in leaves on the ground or among tall grass or reeds.
 A female lays eight to 12 eggs that hatch in about 28 days.
-Both parents incubate the eggs, protect the nest, and guarding the young.
+Both parents incubate the eggs, protect the nest, and guard the young.
 The ducklings are precocious and can begin feeding themselves within a day of hatching.
 They fledge in about eight weeks.